GetResponse/eslint-config-getresponse/README.md

 ---

 This package contains all of our ESLint rules, including ES6, TypeScript, Jest and React.
-It requires `eslint`, `typescript`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, `eslint-plugin-jest` and `@typescript-eslint/eslint-plugin`.
-If you don't need React, see [eslint-config-getresponse-base](https://github.com/getresponse/eslint-config-getresponse-base/).
+It requires `eslint`, `typescript`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y`, `eslint-plugin-jest` and `@typescript-eslint/eslint-plugin`.
+If you don't need React and Jest, see [eslint-config-getresponse-base](https://github.com/getresponse/eslint-config-getresponse-base/).

 1. Install correct versions of each dependant package: